mipalgu/swift-atl/README.md

 # Swift ATL - Atlas Transformation Language Library

-A pure Swift implementation of the Eclipse Atlas Transformation Language (ATL) with full XMI serialization support.
+A pure Swift implementation of the Eclipse Atlas Transformation Language (ATL) with full XMI serialisation support.

 **Note**: This package provides the ATL library.
 The `swift-atl` command-line tool is available in the [swift-modelling](https://github.com/mipalgu/swift-modelling) package.